jafossum/EmoncmsDocker/nginx_rpi/README.md

 ## Let`s Enrypt

-This Docker image only contains the nginx server, and assumes that Let`s Encrypt TLS certificates are created and handeled by a third party (like certbot), and that these are stored in the default `/etc/letsencrypt/` path on the native OS.
+This Docker image only contains the nginx server, and assumes that Lets Encrypt TLS certificates are created and handeled by a third party (like certbot), and that these are stored in the default `/etc/letsencrypt/` path on the native OS.